How much does a nanny cost?

 Your go-to resource for nanny salaries in your region

-Each year we publish our Nannytax Nanny Salary Index which showcases the average gross salaries for live-in and live-out nannies across the UK.
+Each year we publish our Nannytax Nanny Salary Index which showcases the average gross salaries for nannies across the UK.
 These figures are based on our own nanny payroll records, legitimate data that you trust.

 London Nanny Salaries

-- Live-out nannies in Hertfordshire earn an average gross wage of £11.80 an hour.
+- Live-out nannies in North London earn an average gross wage of £16.25 an hour.

-- Live-in nannies in Surrey earn an average gross wage of £10.54 an hour.
+- Live-out nannies in West London earn an average gross wage of £16.12 an hour.

 Other Top Statistics